 The perfect crusty sourdough dinner rolls

-These really are the perfect sourdough dinner rolls (200-plus five-star reviews say it all!).
+These really are the perfect sourdough dinner rolls.
 They have a delicious crackly crust and a soft and pillowy crumb that's perfect to soak up stews and curries with!
 An active, bubbling sourdough starter and an overnight first rise gives these rolls amazing flavor and texture.
 If you don't love sourdough but want to eat it for its immense health benefits, you might like the fact that the flavor is obvious but not overwhelming.

 As the baker, my favorite part of this sourdough dinner rolls recipe is that I need just two ingredients - flour and sourdough starter - and I don't need to do any kneading.
 At all.
 Just put the ingredients in a bowl, mix them up into a dough, proof overnight, shape the rolls, let them stand again for a couple of hours, and bake!
 Breadmaking doesn't get any easier than that.